President Su Rule

 Coralie began teaching Sun style tai chi and Qi Gong in 2012.
 She has completed several of Dr Paul Lam’s Tai Chi for Health Institute leadership programs.
 After participating in the WTQA cross-training workshop in 2015, Coralie has begun studying Cheng Man Ching Tai Chi with Chin Shon Siau.

-Treasurer Zenaida Calderon
+Membership Zenaida Calderon

 Michael has practiced Wushu and Taichi under the tutorship of Master Tang Lai Wei.
 He has instructed both Wushu and Taichi since 2004 and been a member of Monash Wushu Club since 2006.
 He became a committee member in that year and served in various roles including President and Treasurer until 2013.